macder/wfv-validation/README.md

 print_r( $my_form );
 ```
-This will create a new validation instance and assign the form config as an object by reference to `$my_form`
+This will create a new validation instance and assign by reference the form config as an object.

 ### Create callback function to execute when validation is successful: